Natalie Kennedy Integrative Arts Psychotherapist and Counsellor

-I believe that whilst therapy can be challenging when dealing with these issues, it can also be enlivening and uplifting.
+I believe that whilst therapy can be challenging when dealing with these issues, it can also be enlivening.

 Training, qualifications & experience